grayson-arendt/Lunabotics-2025/README.md

 ## Simulating the Robot

 Gazebo simulation can be slow depending on your computer's specifications.
 You can control the robot with an Xbox One controller by specifying the control mode with `control_mode:=xbox`.
-In this mode, the left joystick controls the drivetrain, while the right joystick’s y-axis moves the blade.
+In this mode, the left joystick controls the drivetrain, while the right joystick’s y-axis moves the dozer blade.

 #### 1. Navigate to workspace and source setup